This event may be recorded for possible video production and distribution.

-9. All participating anglers from each team MUST be present at registration.
-Team photos will be taken at registration, so all teams are encouraged to come dressed with their official tournament day jerseys.
-Registration will take place on Friday afternoon between 3:00PM and 7:00PM.
-Registration location to be announced.
+9. At least 1 participating angler from each team MUST be present at registration.
+Team photos will be taken at registration, so all teams are encouraged to come dressed in their official tournament day jerseys.
+Registration will take place on Thursday afternoon between 5:00PM and 6:00PM.
+Registration Location: The Pavilion at Ingalls Harbor

-11. Teams will be allowed to trailer.
-All boats must launch from Ingalls Harbor, Rogersville, KOA Ramp or Ditto Landing.
+12. Teams may launch at 6am tournament morning.
+Teams will be allowed to trailer.
+All boats must Only launch from a ramp available to the public on Wheeler Lake.
+Anglers are Only allowed to lock through to Wilson Lake.
 All boats must be recovered at the same ramp that it was put in at the morning of the event.
-All participating boats must be back to their respected boat ramps no later than 4:00PM.
 Once launched, teams may get underway in a safe and orderly manner.
 There will be no exceptions to this rule.

-13. A maximum of 3 fish per boat will be allowed at the weigh-in.
+14. A maximum of 3 fish per boat will be allowed at the weigh-in.
 2 over 34" and 1 under 34" will be allowed.
-Only 3 fish alive in the live-well will be allowed at weigh-in. dead fish in the live well will not be allowed.

-19. All tournament boats must maintain a distance of 50 yards between each other while anchored and 50 feet while drifting or spot locked.
-This includes all boats.
+20. All tournament boats must maintain a distance of 50 yards between each other while anchored and 50 feet while drifting or spot locked.

 26. It is encouraged that ALL fish handled at weigh-in MUST BE handled with a gripper and/or gloves.
 Weigh slings are encouraged.
 Larger fish are encouraged to be handled by 2 anglers.